Saif-Shahin/NLP-Authorship-Latin-Eng/README.md

 Acess the tentative report here: LINK

-## Dataset
+## Dataset Summary and Preprocessing

-* The dataset includes 101,000 Latin-English text pairs from 57 classical books, with a 99%/1%/1% train/validation/test split.
+- **Dataset Composition**: Includes 101,000 Latin-English text pairs from 57 classical books.
+- **Data Split**: Utilizes a 99%/1%/1% train/validation/test split.
-* Text distribution across books is heavily skewed; top 5 most common books were selected and equalized to reduce the dataset to approximately 4,400 entries for fair model training.
+- **Text Distribution**: Initially heavily skewed across books; adjusted by selecting and equalizing entries from the top 5 most common books, reducing the dataset to approximately 4,400 entries.
+- **Back-Translation Augmentation**:
-* Implemented back-translation to augment the dataset, increasing its size to approximately 17,000 entries by translating texts to Italian and back to English, then to French and back, resulting in 17,352 texts.
+  - Increased dataset size to approximately 17,000 entries through back-translation.
+  - Process involved translating texts to Italian and then back to English, followed by further translation to French and back, totaling 17,352 texts.
+- **Language Accuracy**:

-* Used the Lingua Language Detector to filter out texts not in the correct language, removing erroneous entries across all data instances.
+  - Employed the Lingua Language Detector to identify and filter out incorrect language texts, enhancing dataset quality.
+- **Contraction Expansion**:

-* Expanded all contractions in the dataset using word’s movers distance for English and specific rules for Latin to handle multi-semantic contractions.
+  - Expanded all contractions in the dataset using word’s movers distance for English and specific rules for Latin, addressing multi-semantic contractions.

-* Employed NLTK libraries for English data pre-processing (lemmatization and stop word removal) and CLTK libraries for Latin text, summarizing pre-processing steps for each data version.
+- **Preprocessing Steps**:
+  - Used NLTK libraries for lemmatizing and removing stop words from the English data.
+  - Applied CLTK libraries for similar preprocessing on the Latin text.

 ## Exploration